Best Sports Spread Betting Sites

 Plus Best Odds On All Premier League Matches (fixed odds Match Odds, pre-match v top 5 bookies on Oddschecker).
 Full T&Cs apply.

-The latter is absolutely packed out with gambling opportunities.
-Football has the most individual SpreadEx spread betting markets, but you can also wager on horse racing, greyhound racing, tennis, golf, eSports, and much more.
+The latter is absolutely packed with betting opportunities.
+Football has the most individual SpreadEx spread betting markets, but you can also bet on horse racing, greyhound racing, tennis, golf, eSports and much more.

 Sporting Index

-Along with SpreadEx, Sporting Index are the most famous spread betting specialists around right now.
-They have an even more impressive track record, stretching back all the way to 1992, and claim a hefty 70% market share for spread betting in their native UK.
-While you can’t wager on financials here, they provide an excellent selection of sports spread betting markets alongside a solid fixed-odds section.
+Along with SpreadEx, Sporting Index are the most famous spread betting specialists around at the moment.
+They have an even more impressive track record dating back to 1992 and claim a hefty 70% market share for spread betting in their native UK.
+While you can't bet on financials here, they do offer an excellent selection of sports spread betting markets alongside a solid fixed odds section.

 OUR PICK